Yeaseen/my_ctf_writeups/basics of cmd/cmdCheat.md

 #This command will provide detailed information about the specified Ethernet interface, including IP addresses, MAC address, DNS servers, and more.
 nmcli device show eth0

+#This command adds a default route to the system's routing table.
+A default route is used when there is no specific route for a destination IP address.
+In this case, any traffic that doesn't match a more specific route will be directed to the next hop specified by the IP address 192.168.56.10.
+sudo ip route add default via 192.168.56.10
 ```

 ## connecting to wifi from linux terminal